Exploding Salt

 If a small quantity of powdered charcoal and hyper-oxy-muriate of potash1 be rubbed together in a mortar, an explosion will be produced, and the charcoal inflamed.
 Three parts of this salt, and one of sulphur, rubbed together in a mortar, produce a violent detonation.
 If struck with a hammer on an anvil, there is an explosion like the report of a pistol.

-When concentrated sulphuric acid is poured upon this salt, there is a considerable explosion; it is thrown about to a great distance, sometimes with a red flame; and there is exhaled a brown vapour, accompanied with a strong odour.
-(Endless Amusement; a Collection of Entertaining Experiments in Various Branches of Science, 1820, p.
-135)
+When concentrated sulphuric acid is poured upon this salt, there is a considerable explosion; it is thrown about to a great distance, sometimes with a red flame; and there is exhaled a brown vapour, accompanied with a strong odour.>

 When mixed and ignited, the potassium chlorate decomposes to release oxygen.
 The carbon in the charcoal reacts with this oxygen to form carbon dioxide (CO2) and release heat.